 Why should sector rotation between SPY and TLT work?

-S&P 500 and Treasury bonds have been used for a long time for tactical asset allocation based on momentum and rotation.
+S&P 500 and Treasury bonds are frequently mentioned as a tactical asset allocation strategy based on momentum and rotation.
 Why is that?

 The most likely explanation is this: